bjascob/amrlib/docs/overview.md

 [model_generate_t5-v0_1_0.tar.gz](https://u.pcloud.link/publink/show?code=XZF2z0XZwTDm0pVFIAYjdAbsqUJ83SYoQSdV)
 and select "Direct Download".

-These files need to reside in the install directory under `amrlib/data` and should be named `model_stog` (for the parse model) and `model_gtos` (for the generate model).
+These files need to be extracted and reside in the install directory under `amrlib/data` and should be named `model_stog` (for the parse model) and `model_gtos` (for the generate model).
 If you're unsure what directory amrlib is installed in you can do
 ```